Melcolm/springboot-mongodb/README.md

 Spring Boot Back End App with start on the Self contianed Server, provied but the SpringBoot Framework.

 The next step is to start Fron End part of this applicaiton.

+Click here to run the front-end portion of this app https://github.com/Melcolm/angularjs-springboot-mvc